- Visit the wikipedia article for any controversial article

 - See what got removed

-For example, the topic of sexual objectification is not exactly uncontroversial.
-And heterodox views are periodically censored out of its Wikipedia article by power users (senior and woke editors).
+The topic of sexual objectification is not exactly uncontroversial.
+Heterodox views are periodically censored out of its Wikipedia article by power users (senior and woke editors).
 The removal of views by Christina Hoff Sommers and Naomi Wolf on the subject is a good example.
 If you were just reading the latest version of the Wikipedia article, you would only get the censored version - but if you perused the page history and unearthed these deleted passages, you get to see a more comprehensive (i.e., umm … encyclopedic) view on it.

 Here’s another example (one that I find more interesting) from the same article acting as an illustration of what I call ‘soft censorship’.
 Here, the editor censored out a bunch of entries from the ‘See also’ section, presumably because it goes contrary to the doctrine of objectification.